Skip to content

 • Magic byte: 0x00

-• Schema ID embedded in message
+• Global schema ID embedded in message (bytes 1-4)

-• Automatic schema resolution
+• Automatic schema resolution via built-in registry

 • Batch processing supported